Overfilled Storage

 when the primary storage overflows, such as a parking lot.

-In either case, you don't necessarily need to "make the pond bigger", you
+In each case, you don't need to "make the pond bigger"

-head will be required to complete the routing, as reflected in the peak water
+head will be applied to complete the routing, rather than using the actual

 After adding the extra storage, re-check the peak elevation and make sure